tkhq/go-sdk/examples/go-ethereum/README.md

   - and an Ethereum wallet account (the address you’ll sign with).
 - A working Ethereum JSON-RPC endpoint (e.g. Sepolia from Alchemy, Infura, etc.).

-Once you've gathered these values, add them to a new .env.local file.
+Once you've gathered these values, add them to a new `.env` file.
 Notice that your private key should be securely managed and never be committed to git.

 ```bash
 cd go-sdk/examples/go-ethereum